 So I thought, given the social nature of this time of year, that I would share a few fast, easy to prepare dishes that I often serve to a crowd.
 Starting with my tasty take on a potato bake.

-- 1 kg small potatoes washed (I use Dutch Creams or Kipflers)
+- 1 kg potatoes (I use Dutch Creams or Kipflers)

-- 2 heaped tablespoons fresh herbs (thyme, rosemary, oregano) OR 1 level tablespoon of dried herb provencal
+- 2 tbsp fresh herbs (thyme, rosemary, oregano) OR 1 level tablespoon of dried herb provencal

-- 1 tablespoon of vinegar (I use red wine or apple cider vinegar)
+- 1 tbsp vinegar (I use red wine or apple cider vinegar)

 - 180 g black olives (1 cup) pitted kalamata are nice

 - Preheat your oven to 200℃/395℉.

 - In a large pot, boil your potatoes until just cooked.

 - While your potatoes are cooking, chop your herbs and place them in a large bowl with the fat, garlic, capers, vinegar and olives.

 - Add the cooked and drained hot potatoes to the bowl and toss to coat (I bash the spuds up a little so they just start to break apart - they cook crunchier that way).